JustinGrote/Super-Duper-Linter/README.md

 - Linter Plugin Support
 - Linters run in parallel for huge performance increase
 - Files to lint are evaluated prior to run, better performance
-- Linter results available in both prettyprint and JSON
+- Linter Results are posted as annotations to the action, where possible